-Powerville Iron Works, B. O'Day, lessee, Lock Box 394, Boonton, Morris county.
+Powerville Iron Works, B. O'Day, lessee, Lock Box G, Boonton, Morris county.
 Works at Powerville, Morris county.
-Main office and store, 543 Washington st., New York.
-Built in 1845; 2 heating furnaces and 2 trains of rolls (one 8 and one 16-inch); water-power; product, horse-shoe and tire iron, made from scrap; annual capacity, 2,000 net tons.
-Brand, "P. I. W."
+Built in 1845; 2 heating furnaces and 2 trains of rolls (one 8 and one 16-inch); waterpower; product, horse-shoe and tire iron, made from scrap; annual capacity, 2,000 net tons.
+Brand, "P. I. W." Idle and lease for sale.
+See Boonton Iron Works.
+See Bloomaries.

 Rockaway Direct Process Iron and Steel Company, Rockaway, Morris county.
-First put in operation in May, 1886; 3 single puddling furnaces, one Wilson deoxidizer, one 20-inch train of rolls, and one hammer; steam and water power; product, blooms for steel purposes, made directly from ore.
+Office, 32 Warren st., New York.
+First put in operation in May, 1886; 3 single puddling furnaces, one Wilson deoxidizer, one 20-inch train of rolls, and one hammer; steam and water-power; product, blooms for steel purposes, made directly from ore.
+Propose adding a 9-inch guide mill.
+William A. Torrey, Manager.
 See Forges.

 Trenton Iron Company, Trenton, Mercer county.
-Built in 1845; 11 forge fires, 2 double puddling furnaces, 6 heating furnaces, 2 hammers, (one 21⁄2 and one 3-ton,) and 4 trains of rolls (one 8, one 10, one 12, and one 20-inch); wire works, with 897 blocks; product, wire rods, merchant rods, and iron and steel wire; annual capacity of rods, 13,500 net tons.
-Building steel works in 1886, to contain a small Bessemer converter.
+Built in 1845; 11 forge fires, 2 double puddling furnaces, 6 heating furnaces, 2 hammers, (one 21⁄2 and one 3-ton,) and 4 trains of rolls (one 8, one 10, one 12, and one 20-inch); wire works, with 1,005 blocks; product, wire rods, merchant rods, and iron and steel wire; annual capacity of rods, 13,500 net tons.
+(A small experimental Bessemer converter, built in 1886, is now idle, and will probably never run again.)
 Abram S. Hewitt, President; William Hewitt, Vice-President; James Hall, Treasurer; E. Hanson, Secretary.
 New York office, Cooper, Hewitt & Co., 17 Burling Slip.
-Philadelphia office, 21 North Fourth st.
+Philadelphia office, 22 North Fourth st.

 Trenton Iron Works, New Jersey Steel and Iron Company, Trenton, Mercer county.
-Built in 1845; 13 double puddling and 13 heating furnaces, 7 trains of rolls, (one 8, one 12, one 19, two 20, and two 26-inch,) and one 3-ton hammer; steam and water power; product, beams, channels, angles, tees, and other shapes, and merchant bars; also, bridges and chains of all sizes; annual capacity, 25,000 net tons.
+Built in 1845; 12 double puddling and 13 heating furnaces, 7 trains of rolls, (one 8, one 12, one 19, two 20, and two 26-inch,) and one 3-ton hammer; steam and water power; product, beams, channels, angles, tees, and other shapes, and merchant bars; also, bridges and chains of all sizes; annual capacity, 25,000 net tons.
 Specialty, shapes.
 Brand, "Trenton."
-These works formerly belonged to the Trenton Iron Company, the present company having been formed in 1866.
+These works formerly belonged to the Trenton Iron Company, the present company having been organized in 1866.
 Edward Cooper, President, and Edwin F. Bedell, Secretary, New York; Frederick J. Slade, Treasurer, and Joseph Stokes, Superintendent, Trenton.
 Represented in New York by Cooper, Hewitt & Co., 17 Burling Slip.

 West Bergen Steel Works, Spaulding, Jennings & Co., Jersey City, Hudson county.
 Telegraph address, West Bergen.
-Built in 1880; 16 heating furnaces, 4 trains of rolls, (9, 10, 12, and 18-inch,) 5 hammers, and 24 four-pot steel-melting holes; product, crucible cast steel; also reroll Bessemer and open-hearth steel billets; annual capacity, 5,000 net tons.
+Built in 1880; 18 heating furnaces, 5 trains of rolls, (one 9, one 10, two 12, and one 18-inch,) 5 hammers, and 24 four-pot steel-melting holes; product, crucible cast steel; also, reroll Bessemer and open-hearth steel billets; annual capacity, 5,000 net tons.

-Number of rolling mills and steel works in New Jersey: 18.
-Of these 5 are crucible steel works, one is an open-hearth steel works, and one small Bessemer plant is in course of erection.
+Number of rolling mills and steel works in New Jersey: 19.
+Of these one makes open-hearth steel and 5 make crucible steel.